 Do you see the first door resting against the wall?
 That’s Shortie.
 Wanna buy it?

-The good news is that round 2 went much faster.
+The good news is that round 2 of building this 8-foot sliding barn door went much faster (and this time it was actually 8 feet!).
 I was able to build it in only 2 hours!
 Scroll down for a summary of what I did differently.
 Unfortunately, I was so annoyed about my mistake that I did not take any process photos.
-So, be sure and download the plans with drawings on each step.
+So, be sure and download the DIY Barn Door Plans with drawings on each step.

 How to Build a Barn Door (the quick-n-dirty way)

 I will summarize the steps below.
-These steps will allow you to create this project quicker and with fewer tools.
-Make sure you download the plans for digital drawings of each step.
+These steps will allow you to create this DIY interior barn door quicker and with fewer tools.
+Again, make sure you download the plans for digital drawings of each step.